alonzi/2017-doathon/guide/location.md

 # Accessibility

 The event should be conveniently accessible by the target audience.
 You know best who this might be, but in general, it is a good idea to have it close to public transport and accessible by wheelchairs.
 Take weather information into account.
+Think about accessiblity for remote attendees as well.

 # Facilities